 This species can be distinguished from Melaleuca ericifolia by its flaky bark, shorter but slightly wider flower spikes, and indistinct oil glands on the leaves.

 This species regenerates after fire, producing coppicing basal and branch shoots.
 It will also regenerate by seed.

 The genus Melaleuca has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to expand the genus to include all Callistemon spp. and others.

 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.

 Currently, the NSW Herbarium advises that the Callistemon genus can still be used.

 A link showing the differences between Melaleucas and Callistemons is here: http://anpsa.org.au/genera/callistemon

 Melaleuca is a genus of about 220 species, occurring mostly in Australia, but also Malesia and New Guinea.
 Australia has about 215 species with 210 reported endemic, occurring in all states.
 NSW currently has 30 species.

 Melaleuca – is derived from the Ancient Greek mélas (μέλας) meaning “dark” or “black” and leukós (λευκός) meaning “white”, apparently because one of the first specimens described had fire-blackened white bark.

-parvistaminea – is derived from the Latin words parvus meaning “little’ and stamen meaning “thread” – referring to the comparatively short stamens of the flowers when compared to other Melaleuca species.
+parvistaminea – Latin – parvus meaning “little’ or “small” and stamen meaning “thread” – referring to the comparatively short stamens of the flowers when compared to other Melaleuca species.